 A Board, Advisory Council and the Members make up the organisational structure of EONS.
 These three bodies collaborate to identify the goals and strategies of the Society and to implement activities which support the mission of EONS.

-The Membership governs the Society through activities including voting on constitutional changes, discussion of strategic issues and nomination and election of members of the Executive Board.
+The Membership governs the Society through various activities including voting on constitutional changes, discussion of strategic issues and nomination and election of members of the Board.

 How we work

-Both National Society Members and Individual Members are invited once a year to approve the audited accounts of the previous year and, in an election year, vote in the Executive Board and EONS’ Presidents.
-The Advisory Council is composed of representatives of EONS member oncology nursing societies and is invited on an annual basis to advise on the strategic development of the Society. .
+Both National Society Members and Individual Members are invited once a year to approve the audited accounts of the previous year and, in an election year, to vote in the EONS Board and Presidential elections.